ibm-cloud-docs/appid/enterprise.md

 ### What's the flows technical basis?
 {: #saml-tech-basis}

 SAML 2.0 is one of the most established frameworks for authentication and authorization standards.
 It is an XML-based protocol between a service provider (App ID) and an identity provider.
-When an identity provider authenticates a user, it creates SAML tokens, which contain assertions, or statements, abotu the user.
+When an identity provider authenticates a user, it creates SAML tokens, which contain assertions, or statements, about the user.
 The statements might contain:

 - authentication information like how the user was authenticated - a password, MFA, etc ...
 - attributes associated with the user - which group they belong in.